Founder/President, El Niño Group, Ltd.

 Founder, The National Puerto Rican Chamber of Commerce, Inc.

-Previously, Mr. Vélez-Hagan worked as an international developer of assisted living facilities.
+Previously, Vélez-Hagan worked as an international developer of assisted living facilities.
 He also founded D.C.
-Concrete Technologies, which became known as the dominant producer and service provider of new concrete technologies in the Southeastern U.S. and select international locations.
-D.C.
-Concrete Technologies was a frequent guest on HGTV’s Curb Appeal, NBC’s House Smarts, and was featured in several national and local magazines and newspapers.
+Concrete Technologies, which was a frequent guest on HGTV’s Curb Appeal, NBC’s House Smarts, and was featured in several national and local magazines and newspapers.

 Vélez-Hagan received his MBA from Arizona State University and is pursuing his Ph.D. at the University of Maryland-Baltimore County.
 He is also a combat veteran of Operation Enduring Freedom in Afghanistan.

 Louis Pagan (in memoriam)